Basic Tips and Tricks we have learned about cooking in a kamado

 - We have tried nearly every configuration inside the Egg.
 We have had good luck with the plate setter legs down, then a rack or spacers, then the pizza stone.
 Additional spacers are helpful to get the stone a little higher in the dome.
 An aluminum pizza pan under a pizza stone also does a great job of deflecting heat.
 The plate setter legs up allows heat to sneak around and overheat a pizza stone on the grill.
 A double rack is a great addition that allows flexibility between the top and bottom heat characteristics.

 - Placing a raw pizza on the stone cools the pizza stone slightly.
 Cooking one after another will keep a stone cooler.
-If you take a break between pizzas, beware, the stone will be hotter!
+If you take a break between pizzas, beware, the stone will heat up!

 - Bottom line - no matter the set up, check your pizza often.
 Every pizza cooks in a different amount of time.
 The Pizza-Porta allows you to inspect without losing heat and changing temperature.